dallasgutauckis/trkv-web/DOCUMENTATION.md

 - **Redemption Monitor Service**: Background service that listens for channel point redemptions and processes them.
 - **Cron Jobs**: Scheduled tasks for maintenance operations like removing expired VIPs.

+### Standalone EventSub Service

+- **Python-based Service**: Separate service built with Python's asyncio framework.
+- **WebSocket Connection**: Direct connection to Twitch's EventSub WebSocket API.
+- **Auto-recovery**: Automatic reconnection with exponential backoff.
+- **Channel Notifications**: Sends chat messages when the service comes online and when VIP status is granted.
+- **Containerized Deployment**: Runs in a Docker container on Google Cloud Run.
+- **High Reliability**: Designed to never crash and automatically recover from errors.

 ### Data Models

 #### User